DoeHtetWin/picstitch-pwa/update13.md

     - Open your phone: Connect your phone to the same Wi-Fi as your computer.
 Open Safari or Chrome on your phone and type in the IP address and port together, like this: http://192.168.1.15:5500.

-Implement App's Preview List (The Small Thumbnails)
+- Implement App's Preview List (The Small Thumbnails)
+- Fix Drag and Drop function not working properly in iOS